 Home and Community-Based Services (HCBS) were developed to offer support to individuals in community settings, as an alternative to institutional care.
 In 2014, new federal rules were released by the Centers for Medicare & Medicaid Services (CMS), requiring homes and programs where HCBS are delivered to meet new criteria.
-The Department and its partners are working to implement the requirements for home and community-based settings in accordance with this Final Rule.
+The Department and its partners, including DDS and California’s 21 Regional Centers are working to implement the requirements for home and community-based settings in accordance with this Final Rule.

 Everyone who receives, or provides, HCBS services may be affected by the CMS Final Rule.
 Activities are happening now to help California meet these new requirements.

 Home and Community Based Services Vendor Remediation Support – September 14, 2022 Request for Proposal (RFP)